Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Introduction

 \item We derive the parameters of the tail distribution of the received power by fitting the GPD to the independent and identically distributed (i.i.d.) samples extracted from two methods: Auto-Regressive Integrated Moving Average (ARIMA)-Generalized Auto-Regressive Conditional Heteroskedasticity (GARCH) and declustering method.
 Both ARIMA-GARCH and declustering methods remove the dependency among the observations and provide i.i.d. samples to the EVT input.

 \item We propose a novel methodology for determining the optimum threshold over which the tail statistics are derived, for the first time in the wireless communication literature.
-The choice of optimum threshold is of paramount importance as it separates non-extreme observations from the extreme ones.
+The existing studies in the URLLC regime of operation assume that the value of the threshold in EVT is known \cite{upperlayer_03} -\cite{upperlayer_01}, while the choice of optimum threshold is of paramount importance as it separates non-extreme observations from the extreme ones.
 We apply two complementary methods adopted from EVT to improve the accuracy of the threshold estimation: mean residual life method that is applied prior to the estimation of the tail distribution by using GPD, and parameter stability method that is applied after deriving the tail statistics by using GPD.

-\item We propose a novel methodology for determining the stopping conditions on the number of measured samples, sufficiently large to model the channel tail statistics in a consistent manner, based on the adaptation of the framework in \cite{evt_09}.
-The adaptation is made to determine the minimum number of samples required to estimate the distribution of values exceeding a given threshold, instead of the probability distribution of the maxima/minima in a time series in \cite{evt_09}, by using GPD, rather than GEV distribution in \cite{evt_09}.
+\item We propose a novel methodology for determining the stopping conditions on the number of measured samples, sufficiently large to model the channel tail statistics in a consistent manner based on the adaption of the framework in \cite{evt_09}, for the first time in the literature.
+The adaptation is made to the minimum number of samples required to estimate the distribution of values exceeding a given threshold, instead of the probability distribution of the maxima/minima in a time series in \cite{evt_09}, and using GPD, rather than GEV distribution in \cite{evt_09}.

 \item We propose a validation procedure for the accuracy assessment of the channel tail model derived by EVT using the probability plots, for the first time in the literature.
 We utilize the probability-probability (PP) plot and quantile-quantile (QQ) plot to assess the goodness-of-fit (GOF) of the Pareto model that characterizes the channel tail distribution.